If you notice a repair is needed in any of the communal areas of your block, it is your responsibility to report it to us.

 Leaseholders who have purchased their homes through the Right to Acquire or Right to Buy schemes may encounter similar problems in saving sufficient funds to carry out their obligations towards major works to the block.
 These leases do not provide for the collection of a reserve fund (sinking fund) to pay for future major works.
 In these circumstances you may wish to consider options 2 to 5 below:

-In an endeavour to provide assistance to our lessees the following options might be available to you to ensure that your home is maintained in accordance with the terms of the lease.
+In a bid to provide assistance to our lessees the following options might be available to you to ensure that your home is maintained in accordance with the terms of the lease.

 Financial health check